THEO-184/THEO-184/README.md

 - ✍️ &nbsp; Open to new opportunities both locally and remote🤔.

-- 🌱 &nbsp; Learning more about web3 and will be diving into it next year.

-- ✍️ &nbsp; My hobbie is solving javascript || TypeScript coding challenges on Codewars🤔.
+- ✍️ &nbsp; My hobbie is solving javascript || TypeScript coding challenges on Codewars and building personal fun projects right from inception to deployment🤔.

 <h3>🛠 Tech Stack</h3>